Toenails may seem insignificant, that is until you’ve had the misfortune of losing one.

 Toenails typically grow at a rate of 1.62mm per month, which is a little less than the standard thickness of a single grain of rice (1.82mm).

-If you keep up with your trimming, you may only need to do it once every month [2].
+If you keep up with your trimming, you may only need to do it once every month to encourage healthy toenail growth [2].

 After Injury

-This may cause it to turn black and eventually fall off for a new nail to grow in its place.
-In this case, it could take your toenail 6 months to up to 2 years to grow back fully [3].
+This may cause a black toenail and it might eventually fall off for a new nail to grow in its place.
+Sometimes it could take your toenail 6 months to up to 2 years to grow back fully [3].

 If you lost your toenail because it had to be medically removed, which can occur in instances of chronic ingrown toenails, it will also take a lengthy amount of time to grow back to its original state.

-In these cases, it may take up to 18 months to grow back completely [3].
+Once the toenail is removed, it may take up to 18 months for the toenail to grow back completely [3].

 If you’ve recently lost a toenail, don’t fret.
-Although it will be unpleasant for a while, there are some things you can do in the meantime to help support faster nail growth.
+Although it will be unpleasant for a while, there are some things you can do in the meantime to help support faster nail growth and repair a damaged nail.

 How Long Do Toenails Grow in a Week?